Georgetown offers many ways to communicate with colleagues and work collaboratively using technology.

 - Broadcast E-mail.
 You can set up a list to communicate with large groups of people at a time.

 - Business Continuity.
 Working remotely and conducting academic and administrative business during times when the university is closed or you come down with an extended illness.

 - Google Shared Drives.
 Part of the Georgetown Google Apps suite, you can share any drive with GU administrative and academic colleagues.
 Anyone with access to the shared drive co-owns that drive, and can access that drive from any location with an Internet connection.
-You can edit (and add comments to) drive documents simultaneously in real time, and all your changes will be autosaved.
+From within your shared drive, you can edit (and add comments to) Google Docs documents simultaneously in real time, and all your changes will be autosaved.

 - Computer Labs.
 Labs are located at many locations on campus.
 Labs contain Mac and Windows computers, as well as many commonly used software programs.